 “How can I take an incomplete?"

 A student cannot "take" an incomplete.
-A student should discuss his/her options with the instructor and then request the incomplete from Student Academic Services—Dean Wickens—before the last day of classes.
+A student should discuss his/her options with the instructor and then request the incomplete from the Center for Academic Success before the last day of classes.

 The deans will make a decision based on guidelines set by the faculty and in consultation with the instructor.
 Please note: faculty legislation allows incompletes for students who have fallen behind because of extenuating circumstances so they may have an opportunity to catch up, but it is not granted to allow students more time to “do a better job.”